tnatoli/Sonic_Daisy/rhythm_delay_basic/README.md

 Selectrable 4 Head delay with Echorec timing

 TO DO:
+- When a note is played and then the delays are engaged the note still repeats, this is unexpected behavior and should be corrected.

 -----
 This is set up to use the Terrarium hardware system from PedalPCB.